Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Experimental setup

 \subsection{Results: qualitative analysis}

-In this section, we provide a \textit{qualitative} analysis of the prediction results by fixing the $K$-fold split index and therefore using: $284$ trajectories for the training, $32$ for the validation, and $78$ for the test.
+In this section, we provide a \textit{qualitative} analysis of the prediction results by fixing the $K$-fold split index, \rev{which translates to using a dataset with} \num{284} trajectories for training, \num{32} for the validation, and \num{78} for the test. \rev{The windowing procedure (see Section~\ref{se:segmentation}) produces \num{8574} input/target sequences with length $12$ samples each ($\ell=h=12$) for training and \num{1054} input/target sequences for validation.
+Then, we use \num{2379} input/target sequences in the testing phase to evaluate the model performance.}